 - Managers would probably be more motivated to hold career & development conversations if they could start from a simple, yet powerful meeting structure that puts people into an action modus concerning their development & career.

 Here are my tips on how to support managers to hold career and development conversations that make a difference:

 - Train managers to make the development of self-management the focus of development and career conversations.
 This way, managers can stay away of the ‘content’ of the aspirations on which they have no real impact.

 - Make self-management in the career tangible by introducing Career Management Attitudes.
 The four career management attitudes are simple, comprehensible and they offer a clear objective for development.
 Furthermore, they are meta-skills for development, meaning that if your organization successfully develops career management attitudes, people will develop a whole set of other competencies and skills they need to both stay relevant and experience personal career success as a result.

 - Support managers in their efforts by setting up a companywide dialogue concerning the desired talent management culture, one with a focus on self-management.

 In conclusion, I would like to state that if we adopt contemporary career models (careers are dynamic and unpredictable, with a focus on self-management) as a starting point, we can help managers to approach development and career conversations in such a way that a 1,5-hour meeting can actually make a difference.

-Contact us to learn more about our solutions for developing a talent culture with a strong focus on development, growth, and self-management in the career.
+Contact us to learn more about the Career Discovery Trajectory for developing a talent culture with a strong focus on development, growth, and self-management in the career.